unahouExosite/docs/guides/user-management.md

   * First, you need an endpoint to be called when a user requests forget-password.

-    For use of MrMurano, create endpoint **endpoints/api-forgotten.post.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint **endpoints/api-forgotten.post.lua** and put the following code into it.
     ```lua
     --#ENDPOINT POST /api/forgotten